 Faster, smoother journeys

 Moving more trains more quickly means extra capacity - or room - on the line.
-That's good news because as London keeps growing there'll be more people using the Tube.

 Green Park station